Ultimate Collectibles Empowerment

 - have them appraised by a professional; and/or

 - conduct your own evaluation of the items

 Getting Collectibles Professionally Appraised

 Professional appraisers are accredited experts with ethical standards who are paid to analyze a person’s personal property and give an opinion of the item’s value.
-Appraisers usually charge a flat fee or an hourly rate (about $200 to $400 depending on their expertise).
+Their qualifications include:

-In addition to making an assessment based on their education and work experience, the appraiser’s methodology also includes utilizing various business tools such as comparing the item’s condition to an industry grading scale and conducting research.
+In addition to relying on their education and work experience, appraisers also utilize various business tools such as conducting research and comparing an item’s condition to an industry grading scale.

-After thoroughly analyzing an item (Collectible Empowerment), an appraiser provides a written report with the following information:
+After thoroughly analyzing an item, the appraiser provides a written report with the following Collectibles Empowerment information: